Redefining Conservation in the 21st Century

 Steps to Success

-In July 2009, Sen. Jon Tester stood in front of the Seeley Lake Chamber of Commerce and announced that he had selected our proposal as one of three he would wrap into a new bill to break the stalemate on Montana’s public lands: the Forest Jobs and Recreation Act.
+In July 2009, Sen. Jon Tester stood in front of the Seeley Lake Chamber of Commerce and announced that he had selected our proposal as one of three he would wrap into a new bill to break the stalemate on Montana’s public lands.

-Shortly after, the collaborative achieved one of its primary goals – getting the Collaborative Forest Landscape Restoration Program (CFLR) passed through Congress.
+Shortly thereafter, the collaborative achieved one of its primary goals: getting the Collaborative Forest Landscape Restoration Program (CFLR) passed through Congress.
 This program creates funding opportunities for forest restoration and launched the Southwestern Crown of the Continent Collaborative (SWCC).
-To date, the SWCC has created or maintained an average of 138 jobs, brought $19 million in federal investments, and led to overall investment of $33 million in the local economy.
-The SWCC has resulted in 46,222 acres treated for noxious weeds, 23,000 acres of restored forest, 130 miles of stream restoration, and 2,000 miles of multiple use trails maintained.
+To date, the SWCC has created or maintained an average of 140 jobs, brought $23 million in federal investments, and led to overall investment of $36 million in the local economy.
+The SWCC has resulted in 52,214 acres treated for noxious weeds, 172 miles of stream restoration, and 2,000 miles of multiple use trails maintained.

-After completing revisions to the proposal in the fall of 2015, the Blackfoot Clearwater Stewardship Project earned renewed endorsements from all three impacted counties.
-Additional endorsements include the Missoula and Seeley Lake Chambers of Commerce, the Montana Outfitters and Guides Association, the Montana Association of Christians, Seeley Lake Community Council, Missoula Central Labor Council, and dozens of other businesses, interest groups, collaborative organizations, and elected officials.
+The project is endorsed by all three impacted counties.
+Additional endorsements include the Missoula and Seeley Lake Chambers of Commerce, the Montana Outfitters and Guides Association, the Montana Association of Christians, Seeley Lake Community Council, Missoula Central Labor Council, and over a hundred other businesses, interest groups, collaborative organizations, and elected officials.

-In 2016, mocal members of the BCSP reached an agreement with the International Mountain Bicycling Association, the Montana Mountain Biking Alliance, and local mountain biking club MTB Missoula on the BCSP’s legislative proposal.
-The agreement would ensure new backcountry cycling opportunities while continuing to protect secure habitat and free-flowing headwaters.
+In 2016, local members of the BCSP reached an agreement with the International Mountain Bicycling Association, the Montana Mountain Biking Alliance, and local mountain biking club MTB Missoula on the BCSP’s legislative proposal.
+The agreement will ensure new backcountry cycling opportunities while continuing to protect secure habitat and free-flowing headwaters.
 All three of these mountain biking groups now endorse the BCSP.

 How You Can Help

-For more information or to volunteer, contact Western Montana Field Director Zack Porter at firstname.lastname@example.org or at (406) 823-0695.
+For more information or to volunteer on behalf of the BCSP, contact Western Montana Field Director Erin Clark at email@example.com or at (406) 823-0477.